Sanardi/dockerized-nginx-flask-postgres/README.md

 ```
 $ bash docker_init.sh
 ```
-and and navigate to http://localhost:8080 and you should see the welcome text **Time to get building!** which means you're set up!
+and navigate to http://localhost:8080 and you should see the welcome text **Time to get building!** which means you're set up!
 That's it!

 ## Database Configuration